dj0le/precisionFDA-GenAI-Challenge/temp files/roadmap.md

    - Implement progress tracking
    - Add status endpoints

-### Phase 4: Frontend Support
-7. **API Documentation and Testing**
-   - Add Swagger documentation
-   - Basic API tests
-   - Frontend-specific endpoints

-8. **Advanced Features**
-   - Batch operations
-   - Enhanced session management
-   - Performance monitoring

-This approach:
-- Keeps the system functional while rebuilding
-- Lets you test each component as you go
-- Breaks the work into manageable chunks
-- Allows for incremental improvement

-1. Core Component Integration
-   - Integrate the new document processor, LLM engine, and results processor from the CLI
-   - Replace the current `langchain_utils.py` and `chroma_utils.py` with the more robust implementations we created

 2. Response Structure
    - Modify the API responses to include the additional metadata we're collecting in the CLI version (processing time, tokens, sources)